Lead Scoring Best Practices

 Understanding your audience base is key to inbound marketing.
 Researching the companies you are focusing on is always valuable

-Examples of explicit scoring include:
+Examples of explicit lead scoring include:

 - Job title